All About CinnamonFayyaz Alam

 - Where it grew was a well-guarded secret for many centuries.

-- There are different varieties of cinnamon available.
+- There are different varieties available.

 - Studies have shown Cinnamon has one of the highest levels of antioxidants in the spice world.